 The quality of water varies depending on where you live, and unless your town’s water supply has been in the news lately, it is hard to determine its suitability.
-Purified water removes chlorine and fluoride.
-If you use tap water instead, your bubble hash will probably have a nasty chlorine taste.
-Invest in a Reverse Osmosis (RO) filter for best results.
+Purified water usually doesn’t contain chlorine and fluoride.
+If you use tap water instead, your bubble hash could have a nasty chemical taste.
+Invest in a reverse osmosis (RO) filter for best results.

 Use Top-Shelf Genetics

 Low-grade weed means low-grade bubble hash.
 We recommend using a marijuana strain rich in terpenes and resin.
 It is also important to use a fresh flower, or else your hash will be brown and stale looking.